BigPolarBear1/factorization_v3/README.md

 This will calculate coefficient combinations and roots, and then try to find another root that yields the same results mod N when solving the quadratic x<sup>2</sup> + xy = a mod N.
 If it is the same, we can add or subtract both roots, solve the quadratic again, and use that result to take the GCD with N.

 Now, we can truely begin. version_b just does bruteforce.
 But you don't have to do that.
-I'm not going to spill the beans completely yet.. but version_c will solve this, hope to upload today or tomorrow.
+I'm not going to spill the beans completely yet (its really simple.. you can probably figure it out).. but version_c will solve this, hope to upload today or tomorrow.